malteranalytics/malteranalytics.github.io/_posts/2022-02-22-nba-lineups.md

-The next two charts break out Net Rating by offense and defense and tell an interesting story of their own.
+The next two charts break down Net Rating by offense and defense and tell an interesting story of their own.
 Just like the overall Net Rating, offensive ratings are well correlated with lineup salaries, especially among the most used lineups.
 We can also see that defensive ratings have virtually zero correlation with lineup salaries.
 There are just an many inexpensive, yet successful defensive lineups as there are expensive defensive lineups, inferring that NBA players get paid for their offensive abilities far more than their defensive abilities.
 As we'll see later, the clever teams are very much aware of this notion and are taking advantage of it accordingly.